srguiwiz/nrvr-commander/README.md

 code here is useful for automation with other operating systems, physical machines, etc.

+Details for hosting on different operating systems are kept in docs/.

 This project is about getting stuff done reproducibly.